jimmyovega/jimmyovega.github.io/_posts/2019-05-24-the-mirror-toad.md

 The other spitting image, past the metal frame
 Unware, it too, danced with its ego colliding
 The mirrored frivolous attempt to be unkind
-The soft mud carries all of their petty weight.
+The soft mud carries all their sardonic weights.